Finding a job or internship can feel overwhelming at times. We're here to give you the tools to find the opportunities that are right for you.

 An appointment with a career coach can help you:

 To schedule a 30-minute appointment with a career coach, log in to NYU CareerNet.
-Under "Shortcuts" on the right hand side, select "Request a Counseling Appointment."
+Under "Shortcuts" on the right hand side, select "Request a Career Coaching Appointment."

 Combining practical information with active participation, seminars give students a comprehensive understanding of career planning and job hunting.
 Seminars are conducted on topics such as resume and cover letter writing, interviewing skills, and job search and networking techniques.
-Seminars are regularly throughout the year.
-Visit NYU CareerNet for upcoming seminars.
+Seminars are held regularly throughout the year.
+Visit NYU CareerNet > Events > Seminars for upcoming seminars.

 Scholarships and grants are types of gift aid that do not have to be repaid.
 They may take the form of University scholarships, federal or state grants, or outside scholarships.

 *Not-for-profit organizations are defined as organizations not conducted or maintained for profit, whose net earnings are devoted exclusively to charitable, educational, or recreational purposes.
-Includes associations, community and arts groups, non-government organizations, and political campaigns.
+Includes associations, community and arts groups, and non-government organizations.

 "The Wasserman Center has been an invaluable resource in my job and internship search.
 They expertly cover every aspect of the process." - Kara, Junior, Steinhardt